SumoLogic/sumologic-documentation/docs/manage/manage-subscription/usage-management.md

   - **Excluded to Roles**.
 Describes the users for which the selected scan budget is excluded for.
   - **Budget Capacity for individual user**.
 Describes the budget set for individual user search.
   - **Action**.
 Describes the type of action sected to notify when the budget limit is reached.
   - **Created**.
 The user who created the scan budget.
   - **Modified**.
 The user that most recently modified the scan budget.
   - **Audit Logs**.
 Records the budget definition changes.
 Click on **View Details** to view the budget definition changes.
   - **System Audit**.
 Records the breaches and budget enforcement.
 Click on **View Details** to view the list of breaches.

-## FAQ
+## Handling multiple budgets

-### Handle overlapping budgets

 When you configure multiple budgets for the same user, the scope with the largest capacity takes precedence.
 However, if the budgets are of same values (for example, Budget A and Budget B are of same value 10 GB) then the most restrictive budget takes precedence.